Seb1Zero/PalServerManagerZ/README.md

 This is newly forked and I'm working on it at the moment.

 > [!IMPORTANT]
-> This project is no longer being maintained.
-Please feel free to fork the repository and continue working on it.
+> This is not up-to-date at the moment, I'm working on updating it

 > [!IMPORTANT]
 > It is recommended that you use the backup feature I implemented in update `v1.0.4` and beyond to backup your saved files just in case updating your game server causes a loss of player progression.
 This is not a bug from my side but a bug from Palworld's side, so do remember to use the backup feature just in case.